PingChang818/DID4HLS/README.md

 The requirements for each method are contained in their respective folders.

 # Experiments
+The benchmarks and their design spaces are in data folder in each method.
 Run the file main.py of each method.
 Move the simulation results in sim_data folder of each method to did4hls/result and run adrs.py in did4hls to generate the Pareto comparison.

 # Acknowledgements
 We made modifications to the open-sourced code of [GRASP5](https://github.com/nibst/GRASP_DSE), and re-implemented the remaining baselines as closely as possible according to their respective descriptions.